+Maintaining your bone health is central to preventing myeloma.
 According to the study linked and excerpted below, blood levels of vitamin D3 are an important predictor of multiple myeloma.
 My experience and research indicates that vitamin D3 supplementation is an important multiple myeloma bone health therapy as well.

 According to ConsumerLabs.com optimal blood levels of Vitamin D3 may prevent cancer, enhance bone health, reduce the risk of Parkinson’s, rheumatoid arthritis, heart attacks, diabetes, hypertension, reduce symptoms of fibromyalgia, reduce the risk uterine fibroids, Alzheimer’s disease, dementia, depression, and other conditions.

 Why do I supplement with LEF Vitamin D3?